 Though international relations, including international treaties, are primarily the responsibility of the federal level, the constituent states have certain limited powers in this area.

 In matters that affect them directly, the states defend their interests at the federal level through the Bundesrat (“Federal Council,” the upper house of the German Federal Parliament).
-In areas where they have legislative authority, they have limited powers to conclude international treaties “with the consent of the federal government.”
+In areas with legislative authority, they have limited powers to conclude international treaties “with the consent of the federal government.”

 In 1949, the states in the three western zones formed the Federal Republic of Germany.
 This contrasts with the post-war development in Austria, where the Bund (federation) was constituted first, and then the individual states were created as units of a federal state.

-The use of the term Lander (‘Lands’) dates back to the Weimar Constitution of 1919.
+The term Lander (‘Lands’) dates back to the Weimar Constitution 1919.
 Before this time, the constituent states of the German Empire were called Staaten (states).

-Today, it is very common to use the term Bundesland (federal Land).
-However, this term is used officially, neither by the constitution of 1919 nor by the Basic Law (Constitution) of 1949.
+Today, using the term Bundesland (federal Land) is very common.
+However, this term is used officially, neither by the Constitution of 1919 nor the Basic Law (Constitution) of 1949.